sjkoelle/montlake/README.md

 # montlake 🛶
-Welcome to the Montlake Python package.
+Welcome to the Montlake package.
 This package includes a variety of tools for geometric data analysis.

 # Installation